dichlorodiphenyltrichloroethane/Random-Programs/README.md

 # Random-Programs
-This repositories consists of random program that was developed by myself.
+This repositiry consists of random program that was developed by myself.